RichyL/WPFToDo/docs/FDS.md

 Database
 ========

-A task can have the following properties:
+A ToDo can have the following properties:

 * Id - NUMBER (Mandary) Primary Key.
 * Title - TEXT (Mandatory)